jake-ingram/UNC/Radiology/ImagingInstructions.md

 4. Click 'PICOM/DICOM Media Export'
 5. Under 'Export Options', click 'DICOM Media Export'
 6. Click 'Save'
-7. If you are Jenelle, save the file on your desktop to a prenamed folder.
-If you are not Jenelle, you will likely need to save the file to your C drive (not remote drive).
+7. Save the file on your desktop to any dedicated folder. *If you are not Jenelle, you will likely need to save the file to your C drive (not remote drive).*

 ## Step 2: Convert files to DICOM format